joagre/ratatoskr/ideas/r.md

 ./src/utils/httpclient.sa
 ```

-This is how this application can be compiled and executed:
+This is how zarah can be compiled and executed:

 ```
 $ sac src/main.sa